Are you worried your bearded dragon is too skinny?

 We've cut out all the confusion of owning bearded dragons in this easy-to-read ebook.
 It'll help you save money and ensure your pet lives its best life!

-If you recently got your baby dragon from a large chain pet store, they may not have properly taken care of it, but with these tips, your lizard will recover.
+If you’ve recently bought your baby dragon from a big chain pet store, they might not have taken care of it as well as you’d like.
+But don’t worry, with these tips, your little lizard will bounce back in no time!